locpham246/CampusCravingsApp/README.md

 # CampusCravings

-A food network app with geolocation for mobile devices.
+Group Project about a social media app for college students focused on food, available on mobile devices.